coswang1120/keras_resnet/README.md

 Here lies an implementation of the residual model from [Deep Residual Learning for Image Recognition](http://arxiv.org/abs/1512.03385).

-This uses Keras 1.0.1, TensorFlow 0.8.0 or Theano 0.9.0
+I use Keras 1.0.1 and a recent nightly build of TensorFlow.

-The CIFAR10 model compiles and trains with `train_cifar10.py`, it uses the basic block.
+The CIFAR10 model compiles and runs but at the moment I'm not doing anything with it.

-The latest Theano allows strides greater than the pool size but TensorFlow does not.
+Where the paper is unclear I follow the open source [Torch resnet](https://github.com/facebook/fb.resnet.torch/blob/master/models/resnet.lua).

+The full ImageNet model is there too but if you want to train it that's your problem.

 TODOs:

-1. Bottleneck residual architecture
+1. Bottleneck architecture

-3. Implement zero padding identity connections across layers with dimension changes (when stride=2)

-4. Compare CIFAR results with the results in the paper
+2. Compare CIFAR10 results with the results in the paper
+3. Fix ImageNet model